Stuart Humphryes: The Almost Doctors

 In 2017, at the suggestion of actor and screenwriter Mark Gatiss, Humphryes created a two-part web series entitled "The Almost Doctors".
 It incorporated newly recorded voice work by Jonathon Carley and Jacob Dudman to chronicle the list of actors shortlisted for the role of Doctor Who in the 1960s and '70s.
 The series employed a combination of editing, CGI and video compositing techniques to lift actors from archive film and place them into contemporary episodes of Doctor Who.
 In June 2017 the BBC's AfterShow promoted the series, referring to Humphryes as a "colourisation and compositing legend", with BBC America promoting episode two as "exceptional".
 Episode one was also recommended as a monthly pick in Doctor Who Magazine issue 514 and episode two was recommended in Doctor Who Magazine issue 512.

 Webcast

 In April 2020, Humphryes was thanked in the credits of two Doctor Who lockdown webcasts – firstly a special 13-minute The Sarah Jane Adventures minisode entitled "Farewell, Sarah Jane", billed by its writer, Russell T Davies, as "The final Sarah Jane Adventure", and also in a sequel to "The Girl in the Fireplace", which was entitled "Pompadour", starring Sophia Myles and written by Steven Moffat.

 Television appearances

 In 1996 he appeared as a contestant in two episodes of the UK Gold TV quiz series Goldmaster.
 In 1999, his role as fallback contestant for BBC1's prime-time evening game show Whatever You Want was reported in Doctor Who Magazine issue 276, which ran with a photograph of Humphryes in costume alongside the other 3 contestants.

-Popular culture

-Humphryes' 2009 YouTube video "The Doctor Who Misinformation Guide" - recommended in Doctor Who Magazine issue 431 and SFX Magazine issue 188, and which has since passed 100,000 views - coined the term "RTD2" in reference to the Doctor Who showrunner Russell T Davies.
-This tag was widely adopted by Doctor Who fandom on Russell's return to the series in 2023, when it was used to differentiate his latter tenure on the show from his original run between 2005-2010.